Using WordPress Robot.txt File For Better SEO

 How Does This Code Work?

-The *(asterisk) after user agent signifies “all user agents” and the /(slash) after Disallow signifies that access to all pages that contain “www.nameofwebsite.com/ ” (every page on your website) should be disallowed.
+The *(asterisk) after user agent signifies “all user agents” and the /(slash) after Disallow signifies that access to all pages that contain “www.nameofwebsite.com/ ” (every page on your site) should be disallowed.

 Now let’s say you want to prevent a particular search engine from crawling your content.
 For example, you might want to allow Google to crawl your site but want to disallow Bing.
 You can do so simply by replacing the *(asterisk) in the previous example with Bingbot.